open-edge-insights/eii-core/docker_setup/README.md

 3. Download the full package for OpenVINO toolkit for Linux version 2018 R4 from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside IEdgeInsights/DataAnalytics.
 Post this step a directory named l_openvino_toolkit_xxxxx/ will be present inside DataAnalytics directory.

-4. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
-One could run this script to do so `sudo ./docker_setup/kill_local_dependency_eta_processes.sh`.
-This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and eta processes.
+4. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and iei processes running locally on the host.
+One could run this script to do so `sudo ./docker_setup/kill_local_dependency_iei_processes.sh`.
+This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and iei processes.

 ## Steps to setup ETA solution on test/factory system